Wally Oakes: 1965 train accident

 On 5 June 1965, he was the driver in charge of a relief train when, about seven miles from Crewe, the fire suddenly blew back from the firebox of a BR Standard Class 7 steam locomotive No. 70051 Firth Of Forth, filling the cab with smoke and flames.
 Fireman Gwilym Roberts managed to climb out of the cab window and extinguish his clothing by rubbing against the plating, but Oakes stayed at the footplate to close the regulator, open the blower and apply the brake.

 Roberts found his mate lying on the embankment next to the train, badly burned, but evidently having remained in the cab until the train stopped.
 Oakes suffered burns to approximately 80% of his body.
 The pain was such that he had to be suspended above his hospital bed and given large doses of morphine.
 A week after the accident, he died from his injuries.

-Oakes was buried in an unmarked grave in St Matthew's Church, Haslington, Cheshire.
+Oakes was buried in an unmarked grave at St Matthew's Church, Haslington, Cheshire.
 On 1 February 2018, a headstone was dedicated.
 It had been paid for by a group of railwaymen and donors to an appeal launched by Heritage Railway magazine.